 - pinch salt

-Continue to simmer syrup with the ginger still in it until it thickens, another 7–10 minutes.
-Discard ginger, return rhubarb to pan, stir, and cook on low for another 2 minutes.
+- Continue to simmer syrup with the ginger still in it until it thickens, another 7–10 minutes.
+Discard ginger, return rhubarb to pan, add a pinch of salt, stir, and cook on low for another 2 minutes.